 Electives: Survival Analysis, Biostatistics, Financial Statistics, Industrial Statistics

 The students will be required to have a minimum attendance of 80%.
-The students will be evaluated through trimester end exams and through continuous internal assessment.
+The students will be evaluated through term-end exams and through continuous internal assessment.

 Internal assessment will be on the basis of fortnightly tests based on Theory.
 Practical work will be evaluated each week during the course of the regular practicals.
 Seminars will be evaluated weekly.
 The grade will be awarded at the end of the year on the basis of Cumulative Grade Point Average.